Glossary

 The OCR process involves several critical steps:

-- Image Acquisition: This initial step involves capturing the document using a scanner or digital camera, converting it into a digital image.
+- Image Acquisition: Capturing the document using a scanner or digital camera, converting it into a digital image.
 The image is typically stored in formats such as TIFF, JPEG, or PNG.

 - Preprocessing: Enhancing the quality of the image to improve recognition accuracy.
 This may involve noise reduction, contrast enhancement, and binarization (conversion into black-and-white format).